 Jared and his wife in Kuala Lumpur / Image by Jared Uichico

 So he accepted a full-time role in the same company, and his career flourished, bringing him to Malaysia, Dubai and Japan for employment.
-As part of the company’s Global Leadership Development Programme to groom leaders for its global markets, Jared was transferred to a new role and a new country every two years.
+As part of the company’s Global Leadership Development Program to groom leaders for its global markets, Jared was transferred to a new role and a new country every two years.

 “The biggest lesson I’ve learned from this mobility is to have learning and cultural agility; listening and absorbing as much as you can when you go into each new country and each new function, and evolving your leadership and working style accordingly,” Jared relates.